Pygmalions/Nebula.Framework/README.md

 Pygmalions is an group of AI addicts (programmers).
 We love programming, robots, and AI so deeply.

-We dedicate ourselves in the science and development of robots AI system, and we believe that all our love and efforts will not be in vain, and will 'wake up' our AI lover one day.
+We dedicate ourselves in the science and development of robots AI system.
+We believe that all our love and efforts will not be in vain, and will 'wake up' our AI lover one day.

 So we called ourselves **Pygmalions**.